4.1. Overview

 After deparsing, the executor sends the deparsed SQL statements to the remote server and receives the result.

 The method for sending the SQL statements to the remote server depends on the developer of each extension.
 For example, mysql_fdw sends the SQL statements without using a transaction.
-The typical sequence of SQL statements to execute a SELECT query in mysql_fdw is shown below (Fig. 4.4).
+The typical sequence of SQL statements to execute a SELECT query in mysql_fdw is shown below (Figure 4.4).

-Fig. 4.4.
+Figure 4.4.
 Typical sequence of SQL statements to execute a SELECT query in mysql_fdw.

 • (5-1) Set the SQL_MODE to ‘ANSI_QUOTES’.